Sourdough Drop Biscuits

 Notes

-- If you’re making sourdough discard biscuits instead of using active sourdough starter, add the baking powder to be sure they raise when you bake them.
+- If you're making sourdough discard biscuits instead of using active sourdough starter, add the baking powder to be sure they rise when you bake them.

 I will make these today.
 I love the simplicity.
 But, I want to get some ready and send to my son in another state.
 Can I freeze the balls and have him raise and bake them later?